I Was Chased Out Of A Restaurant For This Floral Street Perfume, It’s That Good

 AdvertisementADVERTISEMENT

 Black Lotus doesn’t just have a similar name to Tom Ford’s Black Orchid, both share a similar scent story: floral notes playing over rich, warm spices (patchouli), leather notes, and earthy woody bases.
 So, if you like one, you’ll probably like the other.
 If you’re not familiar with either, I would describe Black Lotus as a rich, honeyed-spice scent that lasts for ages thanks to the leather and musk notes.
 It’s a lot stronger than some of the other Floral Street perfumes I’ve tested and while I mostly was complimented by others, I did get two comments about how overpowering the scent was (so word of warning if you live or work in a small space).
-This I’ll be keeping for the deepest of winter and the darkest of nights — I imagine it’ll come into its own for Christmas Eve dinner or yuletide drinks.
+This I’ll be keeping for the deepest of winter and the darkest of nights.